The price of an unused electric or acoustic cello can range anywhere from 300 USD to tens of thousands of dollars.

-For a full-size, carbon fiber acoustic cello handcrafted by Luis and Clark out of Massachusetts, prices start around $7,000 USD.
+For a full-size, carbon fiber acoustic cello handcrafted by Massachusetts-based Luis and Clark, prices start around $7,000 USD.
 Luis and Clark instruments are specially handcrafted for many world-class orchestral musicians and for well-known popular artists.
 Acclaimed cellist and songwriter Yo-Yo Ma is one example, as are Stjepan Hauser and Luka Sulic from the popular musical duo, 2Cellos.

 Rare, Vintage, and Specially-Crafted Acoustic Cellos

 Acoustic cellos costing in the tens of thousands of dollars are usually priced for their exceptional craftsmanship and resulting sound quality—makers include both contemporary or historical luthiers.
 A 2010 Haide Lin handcrafted cello is one such instrument that won a certificate of achievement for ‘tone’ at the Violin Society of America competition in Cleveland.
 It is currently on sale for between $20,000 and $50,000.

 The Stradivari Cello

 The most expensive acoustic cello ever sold is the Stradivarius cello made by the famous luthier Antonio Stradivari, owned at one time by musical virtuoso Nicolò Paganini.
 The cello was recently sold to an unidentified buyer known only as a “patroness of the arts from Montreal,” for over a reported $6 Million USD.